-What the emotion story does, if it is similar to any of those examples, is signal sympathetic dominance which in turn drives the body away from a healing state.
-Being in a sympathetic nervous system state is a signal to the body that the primary focus is on survival and so it reprioritises and puts things like digestion, reproduction, healing onto the back burner to instead deal with the imminent threat.
+What the emotion story does, if it is similar to any of those examples, is signal sympathetic dominance, which in turn drives the body away from a healing state.
+Being in a sympathetic nervous system state signals to the body that the primary focus is on survival.
+So it reprioritises and puts things like digestion, reproduction, healing onto the back burner to instead deal with the imminent threat.

-With that in mind, by contrast, a workout for the mind/emotions is the stopping, listening and reflecting.
+With that in mind, by contrast, a workout for the mind/emotions is stopping, listening, and reflecting.
 It is also the ‘energy building’ activities that are ‘in here’ like:

-I encourage you to investigate – what is your emotion story?
+I encourage you to investigate – what is your emotional story?
 What comes up for you when you experience your pain?
-How have these emotions sculpted who you are today and what would you like your story to be?
+How have these emotions sculpted who you are today, and what would you like your story to be?

-Notice what your emotion story is – and then be prepared to question it, work through it and possibly release it.
+Notice what your emotional story is – and then be prepared to question it, work through it, and possibly release it.

 If you would like to practice gratitude and journalling, click on this link for an easy guide.